 This function maintains thorough, real-time financial records, organizing all transactions (assets, liabilities, equity, revenue, expenses) by account type.
 NetSuite provides support for unlimited accounts, sub-accounts, segments, multi-currency transactions, subsidiaries, and consolidation for precise financial reporting.

 The AP function helps to automate vendor payments, bill management, and approval workflows to save time and improve efficiency.
-The AR function helps oversee customer billing, invoicing, collections, and payment processing to increase liquidity and reduce the credit-to-cash cycle.
+The AR function oversees customer billing, invoicing, collections, and payment processing to increase liquidity and shorten the credit-to-cash cycle.
 Both functions help simplify processing while improving cash flow visibility.

 This feature provides a complete, real-time look at the organization’s cash flow, liquidity, and financial operations.
-It helps provide the reporting tools and visibility that are needed to enhance cash flow, manage bank accounts and liquidity, and make smart financial decisions.
+It provides the reporting tools and visibility needed to enhance cash flow, manage bank accounts and liquidity, and make smart financial decisions.

 This function helps create real-time, customizable financial reports, including balance sheets and income statements, to speed up the month-end close.
 It also delivers NetSuite dashboards, metrics, and audit trails for additional insight, while automating inefficient manual tasks like account reconciliations to accelerate closing.